The journey of a consumer from signing up to conversion accounts for success for any business.

 This is the phase where the buyer decides which product they want to buy.
 They are sure to compare the features and benefits of your products with others available and will choose the one that benefits them the most.
 The best combination of the product’s features at the best price will drive their decision.
 So don’t rush it, ensure they’re really interested in buying your product or service before they leave the page.

-By this stage, your content should’ve helped foster trust in your consumers.
-Also, you must keep several CTA optimization ways in mind when placing CTAs.
-For instance, a short and crisp CTA is likelier to be clicked than a button with lengthy wordings.
+By this stage, your content should’ve helped foster trust in> your consumers.
+Also, you must keep several CTA optimization ways in mind> when placing CTAs.
+For instance, a short and crisp CTA, such as a call now button, is likelier to be clicked than a button with lengthy wordings.

 #6.
 Keep a tab on the progress